casper-ecosystem/hello-world/README.md

 You can deploy the Hello World session code on a local network using NCTL.
 For more information on how to run an NCTL network, see [Setting up an NCTL network](https://docs.casperlabs.io/dapp-dev-guide/building-dapps/setup-nctl/).

 This command provides a view into the faucet account details.
-The faucet is the default account created on the NCTL network.
+The faucet is the special pre-funded Account created on the NCTL network.

 ```bash
 nctl-view-faucet-account